-Common symptoms include bleeding in the urine and irritation in passing urine including going more frequently and getting up more at night to pass urine.
+Common symptoms include the presence of blood in the urine and irritation when passing urine including urinating more frequently during the day and/or night.

-There may be stinging or burning but not necessarily.
+There may be associated stinging or burning but not necessarily.

 These problems can also occur (much more frequently) with bladder infections.
-If antibiotics are given for a bladder or urinary tract ‘infection’ but symptoms keep recurring, and/ or if bleeding in the urine is not associated with any pain, bladder cancer needs to be considered.
+If antibiotics are given for a possible bladder or urinary tract infection but symptoms keep recurring, and/ or if bleeding in the urine is not associated with any pain, bladder cancer needs to be considered.

-Symptoms of advanced bladder cancer may include pain in the bones or abdomen/pelvis or weight loss caused by the spread of the cancer.
+Symptoms of advanced bladder cancer may include pain in the bones or abdomen/pelvis or weight loss caused by cancer spread.
 It would be very unusual that these symptoms would occur without there having been any bleeding noted in the urine at an earlier stage.

 What are the Treatments for Bladder Cancer?

-A less invasive treatment for muscle invasive bladder cancer in suitable patients is radiation therapy to the bladder with or without chemotherapy often given as a once-weekly dose.
+A less invasive treatment for muscle invasive bladder cancer in suitable patients is radiation therapy to the bladder with or without chemotherapy.
 This is called organ-conserving treatment as the bladder remains and ideally is functioning well after treatment.
 This is why only patients who have reasonably good bladder function are suitable for this kind of treatment.

 The quality of life is often better in these patients who do not have to have the bladder completely removed.
 There are other features that are required to make someone an ideal candidate for bladder conservation.
-After this approach patients are required to have regular ‘check’ cystoscopies (checks inside the bladder) so that if the cancer comes back, it can still be removed if need be.
+After this approach patients are required to have regular ‘check’ cystoscopies (a camera check inside the bladder) so that if the cancer returns, it can still be removed.
 This is called salvage cystectomy.

-Some people who have more advanced cancers at diagnosis including those that might have spread to other parts of the body and that are not possible to try to cure still might benefit from radiation therapy.
+Some people who have more advanced cancers at diagnosis including those that might have spread to other parts of the body still might benefit from radiation therapy.
 Bleeding in the urine can often be reduced or stopped, and pain in the bladder or other places such as the bones, can be reduced or delayed with short courses of palliative radiation therapy.